ZIMBABWE FORUM

 (14949 E. Alameda Pkwy, Aurora, CO 80012)

-For the last decade or so, Zimbabwe, formerly Southern Rhodesia, has been labeled by the media as a failed state in the likes of Somalia.
-Among the reasons, the Zimbabwe economy, characterized by widespread food shortages, is in shambles with inflation levels measuring about 24,470 %, according to recently released figures by the country’s reserve bank.
-Current unemployment levels reportedly stand at about 80% with citizens fleeing into neighboring South Africa and elsewhere for better opportunities.
-Furthermore, Zimbabweans say their country remains under the tight grip of one man, President Robert Mugabe, and his ZANU-PF party.
+For the last decade or so, Zimbabwe, formerly Southern Rhodesia, has been labeled by the media as a failed state.
+Among the reasons, the Zimbabwe economy, characterized by widespread food shortages.
+The economy is in shambles with inflation levels measuring about 24,470 percent.
+That is acording to recently released figures by the country’s reserve bank.

 This forum will gather Colorado communities together to discuss ways that African-Americans, Africans, and their allies living in America can support a peaceful resolution in Zimbabwe.
 Participants will learn about what Zimbabwe leaders in Colorado are doing to support the end of the impasse and how Africa Agenda supports this vision.